How startups can align inside sales & inbound marketing

 Leverage technology that offers transparency

 Once the definitions, goals and strategy are in place for aligning marketing and sales, it’s time to ensure that the leaders of both departments know what’s happening in the company.
 There are plenty of solutions that can help you create dashboards for showing you what’s happening on the inbound side of things.
 The majority of the marketing automation software available today lets you see and manage your leads directly from the dashboard.
 Typically, the dashboard shows you insights like how engaged a lead is with email marketing efforts, which pages they visit on the site and what resources they’ve downloaded in the form of ebooks, infographics and reports.
+While each team should have their own dashboards—especially the sales team—that are most useful in their day-to-day work, there should be an high-level dashboard that brings it all together.

 But more important than dashboards is that your sales people and your marketers ARE COMMUNICATING.
 It doesn't matter what tools they use, and how they communicate—what matters is that they do so frequently, know what's happening, and are working towards the same goals.